-- Step 1 Fill in your sales forecast for each month. - You already estimated these figures on the Sales Forecast Worksheet in Session 7. - Step 2 Fill in your Cost Of Product Units Sold for each month. - You already estimated these figures on the Cost of Product Units Sold Worksheet in Session 7. - Step 3 Calculate Gross Margin for each month (Sales Cost of Product Units Sold = Gross Margin). - Step 4 Fill in total labor-related operating expenses (salaries, plus mandatory and optional benefits). - You estimated these figures on the Employee Salaries/Wage & Benefits Worksheets in Session 3, so copy them here.
-Be sure to verify that your assumptions are still valid. - Step 5 Fill in your total nonlabor operating expenses. - You estimated these figures on your earlier worksheets and used them on your Cash Flow Projection Worksheets (Outside Services, Insurance, Advertising, Occupancy Expenses and Miscellaneous Expenses). - Step 6 Calculate the expense labeled "Interest-New Debt" (i.e., interest expense on new debt). - Check the current lending rate for commercial loans, so you use a realistic interest rate. - Step 7 Enter the Depreciation numbers from your Fixed Assets Worksheet in Session 7, using the Total Fixed Assets monthly depreciation figures. - Step 8 Enter the interest on existing debt. - Again, you have this information on your prior worksheets. - Step 9 Calculate yearly totals for all categories (add across the rows). - Step 10 Calculate Total Operating Expenses for each month (add down the columns). - Step 11 Calculate Net Operating Profit for each month (Gross Margin Total Operating Expenses = Net Operating Profit).
+Step 1 Fill in the sales forecast for each month.

+You already estimated these figures on the Sales Forecast Worksheet.

+Step 2 Fill in the Cost Of Product Units Sold for each month.

+You already estimated these figures on the Cost of Product Units Sold Worksheet.

+- Step 3 Calculate Gross Margin for each month (Sales Cost of Product Units Sold = Gross Margin). - Step 4 Fill in total labor-related operating expenses (salaries, mandatory benefits, optional benefits).

+You estimated these figures on the Salaries/Wages & Benefits Worksheets, so copy them here.
+Be sure to verify that your assumptions are still valid.

+Step 5 Fill in the total non-labor-related operating expenses.

+You estimated these figures on your earlier worksheets and used them on your Cash Flow Projection Worksheet (Outside Services, Insurance, Advertising, Occupancy Expenses, and Miscellaneous Expenses).

+Step 6 Calculate the expense labeled "Interest-New Debt" (i.e., interest expense on new debt).

+Check the current lending rate for commercial loans, so you use a realistic interest rate.

+- Step 7 Enter the Depreciation numbers from your Fixed Assets Worksheet in Session 7, using the Total Fixed Assets monthly depreciation figures. - Step 8 Enter the interest on existing debt.

+Again, you have this information on your prior worksheets.

+- Step 9 Calculate yearly totals for all categories (add across the rows). - Step 10 Calculate Total Operating Expenses for each month (add down the columns). - Step 11 Calculate Net Operating Profit for each month (Gross Margin Total Operating Expenses = Net Operating Profit).
 Also, calculate the yearly total.
-Determine the amount of other gains or losses, and then calculate Net Profit or Net Loss before income taxes. - Step 12 For a sole proprietorship or partnership, enter the amount of Owner Withdrawals from your Cash Flow Projection Worksheets.
+Determine the amount of other gains or losses, and then calculate Net Profit or Net Loss before income taxes. - Step 12 For a sole proprietorship or partnership, enter the amount of Owner Withdrawals from your Cash Flow Projection Worksheet.